Do you enjoy science and have attention to detail? If so, consider pursuing a career as a Medical Lab Technician.

 To work as a Medical Laboratory Technician in Australia, you need a formal University or VET qualification in laboratory technology, laboratory skills, or laboratory techniques.
 Joining industry bodies like the Australian Institute of Medical Scientists is beneficial.

-This blog will help you understand the position, skill and qualification requirements, career prospects, and steps to becoming a medical laboratory technician in Australia.
+This blog will help you understand the lab technician role, skills and qualification requirements, courses, degrees, career prospects, salary, and steps to becoming a medical laboratory technician in Australia.

 1. What Is A Medical Laboratory Technician?

 Medical Laboratory Technicians perform routine lab tests and other procedures to diagnose and treat diseases in people to provide information about future prevention.

 They are responsible for maintaining lab tools and equipment, recording data, preparing experiments, and inspecting, calibrating, and maintaining test equipment.

 Laboratory Technicians work in many settings in the healthcare sector, such as medical labs, school science labs, scientific research and development, pharmacology, and manufacturing companies.

 The specific duties of medical laboratory technicians depend on the industry and the type of work they carry out.